Quantum communication networks with defects in silicon carbide: Beyond point-to-point quantum key distribution with SiC devices

 inherits the sum of the phases of both photons.
 Once more, the phase ambiguity that arises after photon measurement has already been compensated for.
 The BSM is concluded by reading out the spin state in the X-basis.
 Depending on the measurement outcome, two Bell states, namely the $\Phi^+$ or the $\Phi^-$ state, can be discriminated.
 While the asynchronous BSM is resource efficient -- only a single quantum memory is required -- both photons enter the cavity via the same single-mode fiber.
-To prevent additional losses caused by probabilistic routing with a beamsplitter \cite{Bhaskar2020}, one can opt for active optical switching instead.
+To prevent additional channel losses caused by probabilistic routing with a beamsplitter~\cite{Bhaskar2020}, active optical switching can be implemented instead.